Pasar al contenido principal Saltar al pie de página del mapa del sitio

 How To File Taxes for a Business

 Most business tax returns are e-filed.
-According to the 2021 IRS Data Book, 91% of S corporation returns were e-filed during the government's 2021 fiscal year ending September 30, 2021.
-There are two very good reasons for this:
+According to the 2022 IRS Data Book, more than 91% of S corporation returns were e-filed during the government's 2022 fiscal year ending September 30, 2022.
+There are 3 excellent reasons for this:

-1. E-filing is the quickest way to have a return processed, especially given IRS personnel problems and a backlog of processing paper returns.
+1. E-filing is the quickest way to process a return, especially given IRS personnel shortages and a continued backlog of processing paper returns.

-2. Tax return preparers who file more than 10 returns in the 2023 filing season must e-file, with very limited exceptions.
+3. Tax return preparers who file more than 10 information returns in the 2024 filing season must e-file, with limited exceptions.

 Choose Your Tax Preparation Method

-Decide as soon as possible who is going to prepare and file the return(s).
+Decide who will prepare and file the return(s) as soon as possible.
 Will you use a CPA or other tax professional?
 Will the business returns be handled in-house by a company employee?
 Are you planning to prepare your business and personal returns using tax preparation software?

 If you want to use a CPA or other tax professional, as most businesses do, and haven't been working with one, explore your options.
-Make sure you vet them before making a selection.
-The IRS has tips on choosing the right tax return preparer for your situation.
+The IRS has tips on choosing the proper tax return preparer for your situation.

 If you work with a tax professional, schedule an appointment as soon as possible to discuss your situation.